 \subsection{Proposed Hierarchical Training Framework}

 } As mentioned in Section~\ref{section:relhiertrain}, the idea of training DNNs on a hierarchy of multiple workers is a new area of research that is not yet fully explored.
-The previous works generally do not exploit the potential of all levels and have high communication cost and privacy concerns.
-Our method addresses these issues by using the early exiting scheme, that enables a level of parallelism between the edge and the cloud in the different steps of the training phase.
+The previous works generally do not exploit the potential of all levels and have high communication costs and privacy concerns.
+Our method addresses these issues by using an early exiting scheme, that enables a level of parallelism between the edge and the cloud in the different steps of the training phase.

-More specifically we divide a conventional DNN architecture between an edge worker and a cloud worker at one of the middle layers, assuming the cloud has higher computational resources in comparison to the edge device, which is often the case (Figure~\ref{fig:hier_model}-a).
-In the first step of training (shown in Figure~\ref{fig:hier_model}-b), the data acquired by the sensor at the edge passes through the layers of the neural network that are located at the edge worker, and the forward pass of the edge is performed.
-This neural network has two main building blocks: a feature extractor and a local decision maker.
-The output of the edge feature extractor is transmitted to the cloud to be fed to the rest of the DNN architecture layers.
-The local decision maker also takes the output of this feature extractor enabling an early exit.
+More specifically, we divide a conventional DNN architecture between an edge worker and a cloud worker at one of the middle layers, assuming the cloud has higher computational resources in comparison to the edge device, which is often the case (Figure~\ref{fig:hier_model}-a).
+In the first step of training (shown in Figure~\ref{fig:hier_model}-b), the data acquired by the sensor at the edge passes through the layers of the neural network that are located at the edge worker, and the forward pass of the edge is executed.
+This neural network has two main building blocks: a feature extractor and a local decision-maker.
+The edge feature extractor's output is transmitted to the cloud to be processed by the remaining layers of the DNN architecture.
+The local decision-maker also takes the output of this feature extractor enabling an early exit.
 The edge loss that is generated in this early exit later allows the neural network parameters at the edge to be updated during the backward pass.

 In the second step (shown in Figure~\ref{fig:hier_model}-c), the feature map, which is generated by the feature extractor at the edge, is communicated to the cloud server.
 The forward pass of the cloud layers of the DNN is completed, allowing a more computationally intensive feature extraction to take place.
 Then, the final output generates the cloud loss using the targets.
-At this time, the backward pass of the edge layer is also done at the edge level for training the parameters of the edge layer.
-Thus, these two tasks are done in parallel, the backward pass of the edge worker and the forward pass of the cloud worker.
+At this time, the backward pass of the edge layer is also done at the edge level for training the parameters of the edge layers.
+In other words, these two tasks are done in parallel.
 In the third step (shown in Figure~\ref{fig:hier_model}-d), the backward pass of the cloud layers is done to update the parameters of these layers.